BMW 4 Series (F32): Diesel

+The BMW 4 Series has 4 different packages.
+Each package comes with different features: Premium package, Luxury Line package, Sport & M Sport.

 M4 version

 Up until 2014, BMW M models used the same model codes as the rest of the model range.
 However, the F32/F33/F36 generation was one of the first where the M models use separate model codes: F82 for the coupé and F83 for the convertible.

 The F82/F83 M4 is powered by the S55 twin-turbocharged straight-6 engine rated at 317 kW and 550 Nm.
 The gearbox is either a 6-speed manual (with throttle blip on downshifts) or a 7-speed dual clutch transmission (M-DCT).

 The M4 also features an electronically controlled limited-slip differential, electric steering, additional bolted joints between the axle subframe and the body sills, aluminium stiffening plate and a five-link rear suspension constructed from aluminium.
 Carbon-fibre is used for the roof, bootlid, strut brace and driveshaft.
 Unusually, the suspension subframes are directly connected to the chassis without rubber bushings.
 An optional head-up display comes with additional M-specific functions such as a gear display, rev counter and Optimum Shift Indicator.

 The concept version of the M4 Coupé was unveiled at the Pebble Beach Concours d'Elegance on 15 August 2013, followed production version being unveiled at the 2014 North American International Auto Show on 13 January 2014.

 The production version of the M4 convertible was also unveiled at the 2014 New York International Auto Show.